tjmckinley/MetaWards/_sources/tutorial/part05/03_custom.rst.txt

 Adjusting shielding parameters
 ------------------------------

-This has worked well, in that the shielded "red" demographic has been protected from the disease.
+This has worked well, in that the shielded *red* demographic has been protected from the disease.
 However, using scaling factors of 0.2 and 0.1 is quite extreme, especially over the four months of the model outbreak.

-We can use adjustable parameters to investigate how much shielding is needed to protect the "red" demographic.
+We can use adjustable parameters to investigate how much shielding is needed to protect the *red* demographic.
 To do this, update your ``shield.py`` file to contain;

 .. code-block:: python